Non-abelian symmetries of quasitoric manifolds: Introduction

 Quasitoric manifolds were introduced by Davis and Januszkiewicz \cite{0733.52006} in 1991.
 A symplectic \(2n\)-dimensional manifold with an hamiltonian action of an \(n\)-dimensional torus is an example of a quasitoric manifold.
 We call such a manifold a symplectic toric manifold.

+McDuff and Tolman \cite{1202.52010} and Masuda \cite{1210.53081} independently constructed a maximal compact connected Lie subgroup of the symplectomorphsim group of a symplectic toric manifold which contains the torus.
+Masuda also asked if this maximal Lie subgroup is unique up to conjugation.

-In this paper we construct a maximal compact connected Lie-subgroup of the homeomorphism group of \(M\) which contains the torus \(T\).
+In this paper we construct a maximal compact connected Lie subgroup of the homeomorphism group of a quasitoric manifold \(M\) which contains the torus \(T\).
+Moreover, we give a partial answer to Masuda's question.
 To be more precise, we have the following theorem.

 \begin{theorem} Let \(M\) be a quasitoric manifold.
-Then there is a compact connected Lie-subgroup \(G\) of \(\Homeo(M)\) which contains the torus \(T\) such that: \begin{enumerate} \item \(G\) acts smoothly on \(M\) for some smooth structure on \(M\). \item If \(G'\subset \Homeo(M)\) is another compact connected Lie-subgroup which contains the torus \(T\) and acts smoothly on \(M\) for some smooth structure on \(M\), then \(G'\) is conjugated in \(\Homeo(M)\) to a subgroup of \(G\). \item If the \(G\)- and \(G'\)-actions are smooth with respect to the same smooth structure on \(M\), then \(G'\) is conjugated in \(\Diff(M)\) to a subgroup of \(G\). \item If \(M\) is a symplectic toric manifold, then \(G\) is conjugated in \(\Homeo(M)\) to a subgroup of the symplectomorphism group of \(M\). \end{enumerate} \end{theorem}
+Then there is a compact connected Lie subgroup \(G\) of \(\Homeo(M)\) which contains the torus \(T\) such that: \begin{enumerate} \item \(G\) acts smoothly on \(M\) for some smooth structure on \(M\). \item If \(G'\subset \Homeo(M)\) is another compact connected Lie subgroup which contains the torus \(T\) and acts smoothly on \(M\) for some smooth structure on \(M\), then \(G'\) is conjugated in \(\Homeo(M)\) to a subgroup of \(G\). \item If the \(G\)- and \(G'\)-actions are smooth with respect to the same smooth structure on \(M\), then \(G'\) is conjugated in \(\Diff(M)\) to a subgroup of \(G\). \item If \(M\) is a symplectic toric manifold, then \(G\) is conjugated in \(\Homeo(M)\) to a subgroup of the symplectomorphism group of \(M\). \end{enumerate} \end{theorem}

 A smooth structure on \(M\) for which the \(G\)-action from the above theorem is smooth can be described as follows.
-By Theorem 5.6 of \cite{wiemeler_pre4} the \(T\)-equivariant smooth structures on \(M\) correspond one-to-one to smooth structures on the orbit space \(M/T\).
+By Theorem 5.6 of \cite{wiemeler_pre4}, the \(T\)-equivariant smooth structures on \(M\) correspond one-to-one to smooth structures on the orbit space \(M/T\).
 The \(G\)-action is smooth for the \(T\)-equivariant smooth structure on \(M\) for which \(M/T\) is diffeomorphic to a simple polytope.

-In this paper all actions of compact Lie-groups on manifolds \(M\) are smooth with respect to some smooth structure on \(M\).
+In this paper all actions of compact Lie groups on manifolds \(M\) are smooth with respect to some smooth structure on \(M\).